BastiTee/akai-mpkmini-mkii-control/README.md

 --output-file ram-preset.mk2
 ```

-Upload local binary preset to preset slot 2 (also works with factory binary presets):
+`push-preset`: Push a local binary preset to the device.
+This also works with [factory binary presets](resources/factory-patches).

 ```shell
 python3 -m akai_mpkmini_mkii_ctrl \